 Do You See Results After One Chemical Peel?

 Most people notice improvement after one chemical peel.
 After treatment, expect some redness and mild peeling.
 New skin appears smoother and brighter once peeling ends, often within seven days for light peels.
+You can also review before and after photos to see examples of Icon’s aesthetic results.

 A single peel improves tone and texture.
 A series of peels delivers more dramatic and longer-lasting results, especially for acne scars, pigmentation, and uneven skin tone.